 Let’s also consider packaging.
 Like I said, I was able to get three quarts of almond milk out of one package of Trader Joe’s raw almonds.
 So theoretically, I went from three rectangular containers to one plastic bag.
 Better yet, when I buy my almonds in bulk with my reusable produce sack, I’m down to no packaging at all!
 Score!

 So, the verdict?
-Homemade almond milk is totally worth the effort and makes me happy every week!
+Making your own almond milk is totally worth the effort and makes me happy every week!
 Check out this short video to see just how easy and fun it can be!

 - 1 cup raw almonds